pavkam/DeHL/README.md

   * *... and more!*

 All classes and functions have unit tests.
 We're trying to maintain a large set of tests to find and fix early all possible bugs.
-You can find more information about the library here: [FeatureList] For more information about the design goals see [Introduction]